LaunchCodeEducation/java-web-dev-curriculum/content/exceptions/next-steps.md

 title: "Next Steps"
 date: 2023-07-19T15:35:30-05:00
 draft: false
-weight: 4
+weight: 3
-originalAuthor: <no value> # to be set by page creator
+originalAuthor: Sally Steuterman # to be set by page creator
-originalAuthorGitHub: <no value> # to be set by page creator
+originalAuthorGitHub: gildedgardenia # to be set by page creator
 reviewer: # to be set by the page reviewer
 reviewerGitHub: # to be set by the page reviewer
 lastEditor: # update any time edits are made after review